 The Robin Hood Lottery is an online weekly local lottery set up by Mansfield District Council and managed on the authority's behalf by Gatherwell - an External Lottery Management Company.

-Tickets cost just £1 and 10p from every ticket sold goes into the Robin Hood Community Fund.
-A further 50p will be allocated to the Community Fund if a player does not purchase a ticket to support a specific cause.
+Tickets cost just £1 and 10 pence from every ticket sold goes into the Robin Hood Community Fund.
+A further 50 pence will be allocated to the Community Fund if a player does not purchase a ticket to support a specific cause.

 The Community Fund is distributed to the community by Mansfield District Council.
-It will be available for local groups, charities and good causes to bid into to support activities and projects delivered in Mansfield District and for the benefit of Mansfield residents and businesses.
+It will be available for local groups, charities and good causes to bid into to support activities and projects delivered in the Mansfield district and for the benefit of Mansfield residents and businesses.

 Voluntary groups, community groups and charities that operate or provide direct benefit to Mansfield residents.
 Applicants must meet the following criteria: